davidjbuchanan/MS4-LiveStrong/README.md

 **Draft a blog post**
 - This is a **C**RUD feature:
-- Using the navbar a user can navigate to an *add blog* page, which is a form, there they can author a post which will be held in draft until published by a superuser.
+- Using the navbar a user can navigate to an *add post* page, which is a form, there they can author a post which will be held in draft until published by a superuser.
 - only the authenticated superuser can access this app feature

+**View and publish a blog post**
+- This is a **C**R**U**D feature:
+- Using the navbar a user can navigate to a *draft post* page, where a list of all draft posts are rendered for review by the superuser.
+Each post is displayed in its entirety.
+Thus allowing quick review prior to selection of an individual post which is a form, there they can author a post which will be held in draft until published by a superuser.
+- only the authenticated superuser can access this app feature

 **Pagination**
-- To maintane a positive UX the blog list is limited to xxxxxxxxxxxx blog posts per page.
+- To maintane a positive UX the blog list is limited to 6 blog posts per page.

 #### Use of a hosting site